micheliknechtel/lilaToon/README.md

 # lilaToon

-LilaToon its a tool that I build myself to colorize images automaticaly.
+**LilaToon** its a tool that I build myself to colorize images automaticaly.

 You should run it in Windows and only, I'm using some multi-thread windows functionality.

-To do so, please donwload the folder lilatoon that has the executable.
+To do so, please donwload the [git project](https://github.com/micheliknechtel/lilaToon/tree/master/LilaToon ), that has the windows binary **Lila.exe**.

+Also download the images to be colorized from [here](https://github.com/micheliknechtel/lilaToon/tree/master/images)

 The application might ask you to install some old features, just do it and should be fine!

-To use the tool you might click in icon art line, and load from the folder images a image that has as post fixed name "artLine", example kagome_artLine.png.
+To use the tool, you might click in icon "art line", and load from the folder images a image that has as post fixed name "artLine", example kagome_artLine.png.

 Once you load the image to be colorized, you should click in the icon colorida, and load  the image kagome_color.png.